Why don't we listen

 Some people will not change their minds until the facts bite them on the arse and draw blood.
 So, you can understand why we struggle with action on climate change when we also include the self serving agenda of fossil fuel conglomerates driving false narrative and turning save the planet or green into a dirty word.

-In addition to vested interest, there are those that like to keep things how they are so they don't need to go through the uncomfortable task of analising facts and outcomes that may go against what suits them.
-While others like to analise the facts and look at the projected outcomes without bias.
+In addition to vested interest, there are those that like to keep things how they are so they don't need to go through the uncomfortable task of analysing facts and outcomes that may go against what suits them.
+While others like to analyse the facts and look at the projected outcomes without bias.

 These are the people, our thinkers and scientists, who need to be embraced by the greater population and those in power, if we have any chance of protecting the natural world and advancing civilisation into a new sustainable energy era.

-Go to the next article: What makes an Activist
+Go to the next article: Wake Up Call